Khamsum Yulley Namgyal Chorten | Bhutan Travel | Druk Asia

 A journey of moral significance through 7 days pilgrimage tour in Bhutan.

 Every year, the Bhutanese hold the Punakha Tshechu Festival in honour of Padmasambhawa, the precious yogi and saint who introduced Tantric Buddhism to the people of the Himalayas.
-Get a first-hand experience of Bhutan's living history, masked dancers, and ancient traditions.
+Get a first-hand experience of Bhutan's living history!

 The Punakha Tshechu honors Padmasambhawa, the precious yogi and saint who is credited with having introduced Tantric Buddhism throughout the Himalayas.